Steven M. Biskupic: House Judiciary Committee interest in Thompson case

 The House Judiciary Committee and its Chairman, John Conyers, were interested in the evolution of the Thompson case Paul Keil of Talking Points Memo reported on September 5, 2007.

 Prosecution cleared by U.S. Department of Justice

 In 2010, the U.S. Department of Justice's internal affairs unit cleared Biskupic "of any ethical wrongs in the Georgia Thompson prosecution" after two years of review.

+Post-judgeship

+At the end of the Bush Administration, Biskupic resigned and joined the Milwaukee law firm of Michael Best & Friedrich as a litigator.
+In 2013, Biskupic left Michael Best & Friedrich to form his own firm, Biskupic & Jacobs.

+Honors

+In 2000, Biskupic received the Department of Justice Award for superior performance for his prosecution of mortgage fraud cases.